If a retail worker injury has set you back, we'll help you move forward

 If your life, or the life of a loved one, has been affected by an injury at work, we can help.
 If your injuries were caused by your employer or a co-worker, you may be entitled to claim compensation.

-With around 70,000 retail workers injuried each year, you are not alone
+With around 70,000 retail workers injured each year, you are not alone

 Retail should be a relatively safe sector in which to work, but an employer's negligence can still expose workers to a wide range of hazards, such as wet floors, heavy stock loads, trolleys and packaging left in shop aisles and poorly maintained equipment.

-In a single year, 45% of retailers faced a compensation claim from an employee who was injured in the course of carrying out their duties.
+In an average year, 45% of retailers faced a compensation claim from an employee who was injured while carrying out their duties.

 Slips, trips and falls and manual handling accidents are the most common types of accidents that happen in shops and supermarkets.
 However, there are also a relatively high number of accidents involving falling objects, moving vehicles and machinery.